openedx/edx-platform/README.md

 project.
 The `rake` tasks are defined in the `rakefile`, or you can run `rake -T` to view a summary.

-Before you run your project, you need to create a sqlite database and create tables in that database.
-Fortunately, `rake` will do it for you!
+Before you run your project, you need to create a sqlite database, create tables in that database, run database migrations, and populate templates for CMS templates.
+Fortunately, `rake` will do all of this for you!
 Just run:

     $ rake django-admin[syncdb]
     $ rake django-admin[migrate]
+    $ rake django-admin[update_templates]

 If you are running these commands using the [`zsh`](http://www.zsh.org/) shell, zsh will assume that you are doing